 Table of Contents

-For example, if you are just 20 years old and you want to enter into marriage, you need to submit parental consent, in addition to other documentary requirements, when applying for a marriage license.
+For example, if you are just 20 years old and want to enter into marriage, you must submit parental consent, in addition to other documentary requirements, when applying for a marriage license.

 Parental consent is done in either of the following manners: